SmalltalkZen/phriak/README.md

 #### Strategy #2 - Keep ALL the versions, let the App sort them out
-This strategy for dealing with conflicts and write collisions shifts the ultimate responsibility for figuring out which update is the correct one.
+This strategy for dealing with conflicts and write collisions shifts the ultimate responsibility for figuring out which update is the correct one, onto the developer.
 Use it for cases where both of these things are true:

 * The data is not immutable (that is, you'll be performing updates, not just inserts)